barecode/howto-java-cronjobs/README.md

 The following are high-level instructions for importing this project into Eclipse

+1. Run `gradle eclipse` to generate the .project and other files needed by Eclipse
-1. Import -> Projects from Git
+2. Import -> Projects from Git
-2. Add `howto-java-cronjobs` to your Servers view
-3. You may need to modify your `.classpath` entry to point to your Liberty installation

 # Acknowledgements